vibrantleaf/LeafOS/README.md

 just --justfile ./.justfile build-iso-from-image
 ```

-If you don't have git (you will still need the Bluebuild CLI and Just you can just download the [.zip file](https://github.com/vibrantleaf/morgi-gwyrdd/archive/refs/heads/main.zip), extract it, open the `morgi-gwyrdd-main` folder in your termimal and run the following:
+If you don't have git (you will still need the Bluebuild CLI and Just you can just download the [.zip file](https://github.com/vibrantleaf/morgi-gwyrdd/archive/refs/heads/main.zip), extract it, open the `morgi-gwyrdd-main` folder in your termimal and run the following command:

 ```bash
 just --justfile ./.justfile build-iso-from-image